Wiseboard is becoming a Growth Office plugin for growing IT companies.

 First, assess where the account management function fits within your company paradigm.
 Common scenarios include:

-1. Business owner with account manager functions: This might work initially but poses challenges for scaling, maintaining consistent client engagement, expanding service offerings, and managing increasingly complex client relationships.
+This might work initially but poses challenges for scaling, maintaining consistent client engagement, expanding service offerings, and managing increasingly complex client relationships.

-2. Project manager with account manager functions: Project managers understand client needs and how to satisfy them, but they prioritize project-specific duties, which are not sales-oriented.
+Project managers understand client needs and how to satisfy them, but they prioritize project-specific duties, which are not sales-oriented.
 This limits their ability to be proactive with upselling and leads to neglect of long-term relationships.

-3. Delivery manager with account manager functions: Similar to project managers, employees in this role face a high risk of conflicting priorities between delivery management and account management responsibilities.
+Similar to project managers, employees in this role face a high risk of conflicting priorities between delivery management and account management responsibilities.

-4. Sales development representative (SDR) with account manager functions: Account management relegated to this role is especially typical for small companies that don’t have many departments or executive units but do have people responsible for lead generation and sales.
+Account management relegated to this role is especially typical for small companies that don’t have many departments or executive units but do have people responsible for lead generation and sales.

 In my experience, placing the account management function under the sales umbrella works best, as it helps mitigate the drawbacks seen in the first three scenarios.
 However, there are special considerations.